cncf/glossary/content/en/virtual-private-cloud.md

 VPC providers update software regularly on their end.
 Thus, a user always runs the latest version of the software and does not need to update it.
 Thus, the updated software provides better performance.<br>
 Often, enterprises need to increase their capacity when they need to scale.
 VPC providers allow flexibility to the user to modify storage plans accordingly.<br>
 Virtual Clouds are always easier to sync with other clouds be it public or private.
 Thus, it is easier to deploy and integrate applications hosted on a Virtual Cloud.<br>
 With a VPC, the data is maintained in the cloud.
-Thus, there is a less consumption of material resources since a separate hardware is not needed.
+Thus, there is a less consumption of material resources thus, a separate hardware is not needed.